|Photo Credit for this and all below goes to my AMAZING|

 At mile 8 he reported that no one was anywhere close to matching my pace.
 Honestly I didn't believe him, I felt great and was ready to go faster.
 Surely those up the road were throwing down equal splits?!?!
 The first 4 athletes I passed are all girls I feel blessed to call my friends: Cindy, Amy, Heather and then around mile 9 I made the pass to move into 5th.
 I was sincerely sad and shocked to see Kate had relinquished the lead and was struggling.
 A quick high five (yup, she's one classy chic!) and I welcomed the sight of a lead cyclist.
 I wasn't afforded the opportunity to enjoy his company before Tim yelled out "we don't like this cyclist, we want a new one.
 Find fourth."

 My amazing homestay, Marcia Seiler captured the look that summarized my entire marathon.
 The photo on the left shows me asking (everyone and anyone) "how far to the next girl."
 Once again the age group athletes were amazing and cheered me on like crazy.
 Mile 14 I saw Tim again.
 One loop to go, and my question for him now was: "when can I stop ignoring my heart rate and just go."
 I was shocked to hear him say "NOW!
 Go."
 Here I was trying to practice patience, and he wants me to take off like I was shot out of a cannon.
-Ok then, head down.
-Where's that 4th place lead cyclist.
+Ok then, let's do this.4th place lead cyclist, where are you?!
 At some point I knew things would start to hurt, and hurt bad.
-Now was that time!
-I tried to prepare for it mentally and will myself through.
+By mile 18 I was holding pace, but it certainly became a lot more difficult.
+Pain was setting in.
+Time for the mental toughness to take over.

 I looked like a bag lady raiding a grocery store as I tore through each aid station (accidentally throwing coke on my face instead of water at one point, oops).
 Yes, even I thought it was beyond hot out there.
 Folks, Kona wouldn't hold a candle to this heat & humidity combo!